AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Fin Rot

-Ragged, deteriorating fins usually caused by poor water quality or bacterial infection.
-Improve water conditions with more frequent changes.
-Medaka generally recover quickly once water quality improves.
+Ragged or deteriorating fins usually indicate poor water quality or a bacterial infection following injury.
+Improve conditions with more frequent water changes and remove any aggressive tank mates.
+Medaka generally recover quickly once water quality improves without medication.

 Frequently Asked Questions